dyson-ai/bencher/README.md

             combine latest data with historical data

-        store the results using the input hash as a key deduce the type of plot based on the input types return data and plot
+        store the results using the input hash as a key deduce the type of plot based on the input and output types return data and plot